Dokucraft/Dungeons-Level-Format/docs/Tile.md

 There are also some differences in how `2` and `4` are used. `2` is mostly used for big falls, while `4` is usually used for high walls.

+Values greater than 4 work just like `0`.

 #### See also...
 - [blocks](#blocks)
 - [region-y-plane](#region-y-plane)